Mohamad-I/Embedded-Design/README.md

 # Embedded-Design
 Embedded system projects

-PURPOSE: TO configure the software in C to remotely navigate the RC CAR using an Ardunino
+PURPOSE: To configure the software in C to remotely navigate the RC CAR using an Ardunino

 Notes:
 This script uses the analogRead() and analogWrite() functions to read the values of